rcl-ssl/docs/apicore/get-certificate-order.md

 The ``GET Certificate Order`` API will create an order for a certificate by its name from the Let's Encrypt V2 API.
 The order will be created using the properties of the certificate in the RCL SSL Portal.

-This API is normally used when a certificate is the RCL SSL Portal it nearing its expiration date.
+This API is normally used when a certificate in the RCL SSL Portal it nearing its expiration date.
 A certificate order is created for the certificate with the intention of finalizing the order to create a new certificate to replace the expiring certificate.

 # Authorization